SSalmanAli/100-days-coding-Challenge/README.md

 Explain & TIP: Arrays can be ordered and reordered in various ways without altering the original list, useful for planning and organizing information.]

+# DAY-7
+[Question 19: Dinner Guests: Use one of your programs from Exercises 14 through 18 to print a message indicating the number of people you are inviting to dinner.

+Explain & TIP: Arrays have a length property that tells you how many items are in the list.
+Use this to inform your guests how big the party will be.

+Question 20: Think of something you could store in an array.
+For example, you could make a list of mountains, rivers, countries, cities, languages, or anything else you’d like.
+Write a program that creates a list containing these items.

+Explain & TIP: Arrays are perfect for keeping a collection of similar items.
+Choose a theme you like and list several examples.

+Question 21: Think of something you could store in a TypeScript Object.
+Write a program that creates Objects containing these items.

+Explain & TIP: Objects in TypeScript can store various related data about a single entity.
+Think of an object as a container for characteristics of something, like a book or a car.]

+# DAY-8
+[Question 22: Intentional Error: Try to produce an array index error in one of your programs.
+Correct the error before finishing.

+Explain & TIP: Array index errors happen when you try to access a position in the array that doesn’t exist.
+Experimenting with this helps you understand array boundaries.

+Question 23: Conditional Tests: Write a series of conditional tests.
+Predict the results of each test.

+Explain & TIP: Conditional tests check if something is true or false.
+Writing different tests helps you understand how conditions work in programming.

+Question 24: More Conditional Tests: Expand your conditional tests to cover a wider range of comparisons.

+Explain & TIP: Experiment with different types of conditions to see how they work.
+This builds a deeper understanding of logic in programming.]